+356-2033-01-78

 Validity

-The validity period of the initial Malta residence permit is one year.
-After that, it is extended for two years and may be renewed an unlimited number of times.
+The validity period of the initial Malta residence permit is 1 year.
+After that, it is extended for 2 years and may be renewed an unlimited number of times.

 To renew the residence permit, an applicant must submit a tax return before June 30th.
 After that, the applicant will receive confirmation of their special tax status extension and can apply for the renewal of their residence permit card.